pyodide/pyodide/docs/building_from_sources.md

 ```

 Note that this environment variables must contain both the packages and their
 dependencies.
-The package names must much the folder names in `packages/`
+The package names must match the folder names in `packages/`
 exactly; in particular they are case sensitive.

 To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
 The